 Some trees—red maple, yew, oleander, black walnut, chokecherry, buckeye, black locust, and oaks, as a few examples—are poisonous to horses.
 These need to be removed or fenced at a sufficient distance so that falling leaves, seeds, or fruit are inaccessible to horses.

 Keep in mind that horses like to strip bark from trees.
 This can be from boredom or a desire for nutrients/roughage.
 So, even if the plant is not a hazard to the horses, horses might be a hazard to accessible trees!
 Fencing off the trees also will keep horses from congregating under them.
-Horse hooves compact the ground and reduces the amount of water available to the roots around the tree.
+Horse hooves compact the ground and reduce the amount of water available to the roots around the tree.

-Dead branches also have the potential to impale a horse or cause eye injury.
+Dead branches also have the potential to impale a horse or cause an eye injury.
 Check with your veterinarian or county extension agent about which trees you’ll need to fence out.
 They also can help you check for the presence of toxic plants in your pasture.

 Water Sources